 The intention of the present version of the ChinaConcept is to provide a detailed overview of past and ongoing scientific collaboration activities between the Helmholtz Center for Environmental Research - UFZ2, the Center for Advanced Water Research (CAWR)3 and their Chinese partners from various institutions as well as to offer concerted opportunities for future collaboration.
-Based on the research portfolio of UFZ and CAWR a strategic cooperation concept can than be developed which meets the demand and challenges in analyzing and developing solutions for environmental problems in China particularly concerning sustainable use of natural resources, waste management and circular economy.
+Based on the research portfolio of UFZ and CAWR a strategic cooperation concept will be developed which meets the demand and challenges in analyzing and developing solutions for environmental problems in China particularly concerning sustainable use of natural resources, waste management and circular economy.
 Chinese society can benefit from the long-term experience of Germany in solving environmental problems e.g. especially after the reunification in 1989.
 The Helmholtz Center for Environmental Research - UFZ was particularly placed into the former industry-mining area of Central Germany in order to initiate and support environmental remediation projects towards the restructuring into an environmental friendly, green economy.
-Today UFZ acts on international level and addresses global problems.
 Examples of recent related strategic efforts by UFZ and CAWR include initiating the Helmholtz Water Network4, World Water Quality Assessment5, or IPBES (Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services).
 TU Dresden6 belongs to one of the Universities of Excellence in Germany; the Faculty of Environmental Sciences is engaged in both research and education (e.g. UNEP) cooperation with Chinese Universities.